mshumayl/shumayldotcom/posts/aidaleel-architecture.md

 *AI-Daleel system architecture.*

 ## AI-Daleel
 Recently, I published [AI-Daleel](https://www.ai-daleel.com/), a personal side project I have been working on in my free time in Ramadan.
-Tersely, it's a tool that let's you search for Quranic verses with natural language search terms and rough transliterations.
+It's a tool that lets you search for Quranic verses with natural language search terms and rough transliterations.

 It addresses a personal pain point of mine when it comes to Googling for Quranic verses.
 It's unreliable, messy, and slow.
 AI-Daleel aims to solve this.